luxonis/depthai-ros-release/README.md

 `ros2 launch depthai_filters example_seg_overlay.launch.py`
 - WLS filter - stereo depth filter that smooths out overall depth image based on disparity data.
 It subscribes to `stereo/image_raw` and `left/image raw` topics.
 Parameters needed to enable it - `left.i_publish_topic`, `stereo.i_output_disparity` an example can be seen by running  `ros2 launch depthai_filters example_wls_filter.launch.py`
-- SpatialBB - publishes bounding boxes as 3D line Markers based on spatial detections coming from driver node
-- FeatureTrackerOverlay - publishes Tracked Features overlay based on features and images coming from the driver
-- Features3D - uses depth image to republish features as 3D pointcloud

 ### Using external sources for NN inference or Stereo Depth